eferrea/BCI-Master/README.md

 ![BCImat](https://user-images.githubusercontent.com/40661882/125582844-48d7406e-c0f1-404a-8047-a63615ed8ab2.png)

+Fig 1. •	The GUI layout reflects our experimental settings.
+We used six electrode arrays each of them containing 32 channels (total128 of recording sites).
+The online recorded spikes were streamed with a128 channel Cerebus recording system (Blackrock Microsystems, Salt Lake City, USA, https://www.blackrockmicro.com/).
+In the GUI, the channel count is displayed and six units for that specific channel.
+In fact, the recording system streams up to six units per channel that can be identified online.

 **Matlab Graphical user interface extended functionalities**

 The program make uses of callback function associated to button presses to interact with the task.